 5 Seconds of Summer get dark in their edgy “Teeth,” an end of summer rock song that finds the Australian band growing in new ways.

-Stream: “Teeth” – 5 Seconds of Summer
+Listen: “Teeth” – 5 Seconds of Summer

 Fresh off a worldwide promotional tour for their summer hit single “Easier,” it’s no surprise that 5 Seconds of Summer (5SOS) took zero time off before releasing one last song to bring an end to the sunny season.
 For those who have been fans of the band for the nearly eight years that they’ve been making music together, their latest single, “TEETH” (released August 21), is not at all a far reach for the group’s sound, as their passion for rock music is something that has followed their musical influence for years.
 However, for those just recently getting to know 5SOS, thanks to their recent impressive success to the top of the charts and on pop radio, “TEETH” isn’t like previous singles “Youngblood” or “Easier.”
 It carries the same emotional message, but it’s a little less pop, and a little more rock – and considering how much Luke Hemmings, Ashton Irwin, Calum Hood, and Michael Clifford care about being a great live pop-rock band, it’s only fitting they bring their sound to a level as dark, heavy, and mesmerizing as “TEETH.”